pflanze/better-qmail-remote/README.md

 target address, or to inform the original sender of the mail about the failure (and remove the forwarding).

+### spf-forward-mailfile script

+While `spf-forward` is for automatic use within Qmail's processing chain and would be tedious to use manually, there is a script `bin/spf-forward-mailfile` which wraps `spf-forward` to allow for forwarding of mails stored in files (as in Maildirs).
+It uses the `EMAIL` environment variable to construct the newsender_pre newsender_post parts automatically, blindly assuming that the user part of your email can be used with "-" and the mangled original sender email appended.
+If you want to see what it runs, set the `VERBOSE` env var to 1.

 ## Links